Fooling the primate brain with minimal, targeted image manipulation: Results

-Could the same adversarial images also mislead human judgment?
-We recruited human subjects through Amazon Mechanical Turk to categorize the same adversarial images evaluated in the previous two sections, using a similar two-way categorization task as in the monkey experiments (Figure~\ref{fig:adversarial_training}B, right).
-The adversarial images were shown infrequently among clean images, and subjects had ample time to examine the images (1 s).
+Could the same deceptive images also mislead human judgment?
+We recruited human subjects on Amazon Mechanical Turk (MTurk) to categorize deceptive images in a two-way categorization task.
+Deceptive images were shown intermixed with an equal number of clean images, a design we chose to encourage the subjects to make their best attempt at categorizing every image and to provide us with a way to monitor performance.
+Subjects had ample time to examine the images (1 s, no backward masking) and to make the choice (up to 4 s).
+For each deceptive image, we collected responses from 4--5 subjects who completed the task and had high performance on clean images.
+Each subject was tested on only one noise level of deceptive images.

-From 73 subjects who completed the task, we included in the analysis 40 subjects who had \textgreater 95\% accuracy on clean images (high performance was not incentivized; most of the remaining 33 subjects had accuracy between 90--95\%).
-Each subject was tested on only one noise level of images, and 4 subjects saw each noise level.
-Attack success rates of the adversarial images again increased with higher noise, reaching 24±4\% at noise level 10.
-This success rate was higher than those of control images (2\%--6\%), which were in turn close to the error rates on clean images (3±1\%) (Figure~\ref{fig:behavior_results}C).
-Overall, attack success rates for humans were lower than for monkeys.
-These results demonstrate that gray box adversarial images, created based on monkey face-selective neuron responses, can transfer to non-time-limited human visual categorization.